robenkleene/development-references/visual-studio-code/visual-studio-code-window-management.md

 # Visual Studio Code Window Management

-## Window Management

 - `⌘1` Focus editor
+- `⌘0`: Focus currently active sidebar

+## Bottom Panel

 - `⌃backtick`: Toggle Terminal
 - `⌘B`: Toggle sidebar
 - `⌘J`: Toggle bottom panel

+### Sidebar

+- `⇧⌘E`: Focus Explorer (files)
 - `⌘K ⌘W`: Close all editors
+- `⌘K F` ("File" > "Close Folder"): Close folder in workspace (e.g., if there's only one open folder this will result in an empty document)
 - `⌘-click` in sidebar: Select a file without opening it, or select a directory without expanding it

-There's no shortcut to join editors, but "View: Single Column Editor Layout" is a command that does this.

-### Sidebar

-- `⌘0`: Focus currently active sidebar
-- `⇧⌘E`: Focus Explorer (files)

 ### Splits